speechly/speechly-unity-dotnet/README.md

 Streams a pre-recorded raw audio file (16 bit mono, 16000 samples/sec) to Speechly via the websocket API, logs data using callbacks.

 `manualUpdate: true` postpones Speechly callbacks until you manually run `SpeechlyClient.Update()`.
-This enables you to use Unity API in callbacks, which is not allowed outside the main Unity thread.
+This enables you to use Unity API in callbacks, which need to be executed in the main Unity thread.

 ```
 using Speechly.SLUClient;